ajinspiro/Programming101/01/README.md

 ## 1. C++ Program

-A C++ program is written as text (called source code).
-Computers can't run this text directly.
-We need a special tool called a **compiler** to turn our code into a program the computer can run.
+A C++ program starts as **source code**, which is plain text that humans can write and read using editors like Notepad.
+This source code describes what we want the computer to do, but computers can't run it directly.
+To make it runnable, we use a **compiler** to convert the source code into a **program**—a binary file that only machines can read and execute.
+Humans can't easily understand these binary files; to view or edit them, you'd need a special tool like a hex editor.

-Here's a simple C++ program.
+Here's the source code for a simple C++ program.
 Save it as `main.cpp`:

 ```cpp
 #include <iostream>